 Ultimately, this is a pilot study, which means it aims to inform future research, but so far it has generated quite a lot of exciting data which we will share with you when we can.
 We are very grateful to you all for making this possible, and still look forward to a future where doctors personalise your treatment based upon your internal clock.

-An innovative mixed methods study investigating altered emotional processing in psoriasis patients
+An innovative mixed methods study investigating altered emotional processing in psoriasis patients (Small Grant Award)

 Dr C. Elise Kleyn, University of Manchester